The editors of Science retracted Valentina Zharkova’s paper, which can be viewed in its original form here.

 The Editor of Science explains: “The analyses presented in the section entitled “Effects of SIM on a temperature in the terrestrial hemispheres” are based on the assumption that the orbits of the Earth and the Sun about the Solar System barycentre are uncorrelated, so that the Earth-Sun distance changes by an amount comparable to the Sun-barycentre distance.”

-“Post-publication peer review has shown that this assumption is inaccurate because the motions of the Earth and the Sun are primarily due to Jupiter and the other giant planets, which accelerate the Earth and the Sun in nearly the same direction, and thereby generate highly-correlated motions in the Earth and Sun.”
+Yet, Science says that “Post-publication peer review has shown that this assumption is inaccurate because the motions of the Earth and the Sun are primarily due to Jupiter and the other giant planets, which accelerate the Earth and the Sun in nearly the same direction, and thereby generate highly-correlated motions in the Earth and Sun.”

 Because the barycentre is at the centre of both the Sun and the Earth orbits, and both orbit that centre at different rates, the acceleration vector of each is always pointing to the barycentre.
 In this case the editor and peer reviews are blatantly incorrect.
 At all times, except when the sun and earth are aligned with one another on rare occasion with respect to the barycentre, the two acceleration vectors are in different directions.
 The sketches below show (roughly) that the planets affect the revolutions of the Sun and Earth rarely aligned, in the first sketch (planet sizes to scale, but not distances from the barycentre):